Indigo Tribe: Group history

-The Indigo Tribe is a major participant in the Blackest Night crossover storylines, covered by Blackest Night #0-#8 (May 2009-March 2010), and Blackest Night: Tales of the Corps #1-#3 (July 2009).
-The group is involved in one of the arcs in the follow-up Brightest Day storyline, specifically in Green Lantern (vol.4) #53-62, where it and other representatives of the Lantern Corps attempt to find the Entities of the emotional spectrum.
-Indigo-1 participates in the War of the Green Lanterns storyline that is covered in Green Lantern (vol. 4) #63-67, Green Lantern Corps (vol. 2) #58-60, and Green Lantern: Emerald Warriors #8-10 The Indigo Tribe is active in The New 52 storylines from Green Lantern (vol. 5).

 Blackest Night

 A group of Indigo Tribesmen, led by Indigo-1, traverses a desert landscape in Sector 3544, where it observes explosive displays of green and yellow light in the distance.
-The group investigates the site and finds a wounded porcine Green Lantern Corps member lying on the ground.
-He reports that he was in a conflict with a "being who knows no mercy," and despite his coughing up blood, difficulty speaking, and open head injuries, he tells the group to stay away so as to not attract the being's attention.
+The group investigates the site and finds a wounded Green Lantern Corps member lying on the ground.
+He reports that he was in a conflict with a "being who knows no mercy" and tells the group to stay away so as to not attract the being's attention.
 Indigo-1 says something, but when the Green Lantern member asks his ring to translate, it replies that it cannot, despite having a catalog of known languages in the DC Universe.
 Indigo-1 kneels and places her hand on his heart; her indigo power ring responds with the word "will".
-Drawing power from him, she creates a simple green light construct that smothers him.
-Although he struggles, she persists, and smothers him until he is dead.
-The attacker, a member of Sinestro Corps, emerges and exclaims that he will not be taken down as easily as he fires a beam of yellow energy at Indigo-1; however, Indigo-1 is not fazed by his threat; her power staff absorbs the beam.
+Drawing power from the Green Lantern, she creates a simple green light construct that fatally suffocates him.
+The attacker, a member of the Sinestro Corps, emerges and exclaims that he will not be taken down as easily as he fires a beam of yellow energy at Indigo-1.
+However, Indigo-1 is not fazed by his threat, and her power staff absorbs the beam.
 As her power ring says "fear", she creates a monstrous yellow light construct that frightens her attacker away.